grafana/loki/pkg/chunkenc/chunk-v5.md

 ## Key Findings thus far
 1. **Positive Results**
-   - Significant in total decompressed bytes
+   - Significant in total decompressed bytes (as lines are not decompressed at all)
    - Successful selective decompression (no lines decompressed for sample queries)

 2. **Areas for Improvement**
-   - V5 is 12% slower execution time in Chunk V5
+   - V5 is 12% slower execution time in Chunk V5.
+This needs to be definitely optimized further.
    - Higher memory usage (~1.6GB increase)
    - Increased allocation count (possibly due to use of multiple buffers for TS, line and metadata)

 ## Next Steps

-1. **Performance Optimization**
+- [ ] **Performance Optimization**
    - Profile + compare memory usage to identify causes of increased allocation
    - Optimize metadata section compression/decompression
    - Investigate potential buffer reuse strategies
-   - Consider adding memory pools for common operations
+   - Consider adding memory pools for common operations (?)

-2. **Query Path Enhancements**
+- [ ] **Query Path Enhancements**
-   - Implement selective reading for time-based queries
-   - Add optimization for label-only queries
-   - Develop adaptive query strategies based on access patterns
-   - Implement query cost estimation based on required sections

-3. **Format Refinements**
-   - Consider adding section-level indexing for faster access
-   - Evaluate compression algorithms per section type
-   - Add statistics for section sizes and access patterns
-   - Optimize metadata storage format
+   - Do not read lines only when the vector aggregation is on structured metadata.
+Still evaluating how do do this in code.

-4. **Testing**
+- [ ] **Testing**
    - Verify if st.stats are reported properly
    - Add more comprehensive benchmark scenarios
    - Test with various query patterns and load on dev environment
    - Measure impact of different compression settings

 The initial results show promise in terms of data organization and selective access, but a lot of further optimization is needed to address performance overhead.